Individual Income Tax

 - If you do not report income that you should have reported, and the underreported income is 25% or more of the income you reported, the period of limitations is 6 years from the due date of the return or the date filed, whichever is later.

 - If a return is false or fraudulent, there is no period of limitations.
 The department can assess additional tax at any time.

 - If no return is filed, there is no period of limitations.
 The department can assess tax at any time.

 - Keep records relating to property you own as long as they are needed to figure the basis of the original or replacement property and 4 years after a return is filed to report the sale or disposition of the property.

-- Net operating losses may be carried forward up to 15 years.
+- Net operating losses (NOLs) may be carried forward up to 20 years (15 years for NOLs incurred in taxable years beginning before January 1, 2014).
 Keep records for the year of the loss and all years in which you carry them forward, up to 4 years after the final return filed with the losses.